 ♦ Current active COVID cases within MRSD:

-Monomoy Regional Middle School: 1 case • Monomoy Regional High School: 1 case
+Monomoy Regional Middle School: 0 cases • Monomoy Regional High School: 0 cases

 ♦ Students temporarily learning remotely: